-- 5.27 The Mayor must refer the following code of conduct complaints about the Chief Executive Officer to the Office: - a) complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct - b) complaints alleging a breach of the provisions relating to the maintenance of the integrity of the code of conduct contained in Part 9 of the code of conduct - complaints that are the subject of a special complaints management arrangement with the Office under clause 5.49. - 5.28 Where the Mayor refers a complaint to the Office under clause 5.27, the Mayor must notify the complainant of the referral in writing. - 5.29 The Mayor may decide to take no action in relation to a code of conduct complaint about the Chief Executive Officer, other than one requiring referral to the Office under clause 5.27, where they consider that no action is warranted in relation to the complaint. - 5.30 Where the Mayor decides to take no action in relation to a code of conduct complaint about the Chief Executive Officer, the Mayor must give the complainant reasons in writing for their decision within 21 days of receipt of the complaint and this shall finalise the consideration of the matter under these procedures. - 5.31 Where the Mayor considers it to be practicable and appropriate to do so, the Mayor may seek to resolve code of conduct complaints about the Chief Executive Officer, other than those requiring referral to the Office under clause 5.27, by alternative means such as, but not limited to, explanation, counselling, training, mediation, informal discussion, negotiation, a voluntary apology or an undertaking not to repeat the offending behaviour.
-The resolution of a code of conduct complaint under this clause is not to be taken as a determination that there has been a breach of the Council's code of conduct.
+- 5.27 The Mayor must refer the following code of conduct complaints about the Chief Executive Officer to the Office: - a) complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct - b) complaints alleging a breach of the provisions relating to the maintenance of the integrity of the code of conduct contained in Part 9 of the code of conduct - c) complaints that are the subject of a special complaints management arrangement with the Office under clause 5.49. - 5.28 Where the Mayor refers a complaint to the Office under clause 5.27, the Mayor must notify the complainant of the referral in writing. - 5.29 The Mayor may decide to take no action in relation to a code of conduct complaint about the Chief Executive Officer, other than one requiring referral to the Office under clause 5.27, where they consider that no action is warranted in relation to the complaint. - 5.30 Where the Mayor decides to take no action in relation to a code of conduct complaint about the Chief Executive Officer, the Mayor must give the complainant reasons in writing for their decision within 21 days of receipt of the complaint and this shall finalise the consideration of the matter under these procedures.